Parler CEO Is Fired After 'Constant Resistance' Inside The Conservative-Friendly Site

 Parler, the far-right-friendly social media site that was knocked offline after the violent mob stormed the U.S. Capitol, has fired its CEO.

-"I did not participate in this decision," Matze, 27, who is based in Henderson, Nev., wrote in a statement shared with NPR.
+"I did not participate in this decision," Matze, 27, who is based in Henderson, Nev., said.

-"This has been the true American Dream: an idea from a living room to a company of considerable value," Matze said in the statement.
-"I'm not saying goodbye, just so long for now."

-In a separate message, Matze claimed to be "the most pragmatic and practical manager on the team" who believed strongly in free speech "in a way which keeps away violence, incitement, domestic terrorists and does it neutrally."
+In an interview with NPR, Matze claimed that there was a dispute with Mercer over just how far Parler would take its openness to free speech.
+He said that if the company wanted to succeed, Parler would have crack down on domestic terrorists and any groups that incite violence, including the Trump-supporting conspiracy theory QAnon.

 In recent months, Parler shot to popularity for its more lax approach to online speech.
-It became the most-downloaded free app on iPhones in the wake of Facebook and Twitter de-platforming former President Donald Trump.
-Officials at Parler said the site grew to some 15 million users, but the surge in new growth among Trump loyalists and other conservatives was short-lived.
+Downloads of the app skyrocketed in the wake of Facebook and Twitter de-platforming former President Donald Trump.
+Officials at Parler said the site grew to some 15 million users, but the surge among Trump loyalists and other conservatives was short-lived.

 As researchers and journalists surfaced droves of posts showing how Parler was used as a staging site for the Jan.
 6 attack on the Capitol, Matze fought back, saying Parler was being unfairly singled out.
 Facebook, Twitter and other more mainstream platforms were also used to rally support for the "save America" and "stop the steal" rally in Washington that morphed into the Capitol riot, Matze argued.